 We offer a wide range of services that include providing consular assistance to UK nationals, funding for Projects and scholarships for Masters degrees in the UK.

 If you’re in Solomon Islands, Nauru or Vanuatu and you urgently need help (eg if you’ve been attacked, arrested or there has been a death), call (+677) 21705.
 If you’re in the UK and concerned about a British national in Solomon Islands, Nauru or Vanuatu, call 020 7008 1500.

 The British embassy can’t help with passport enquiries.
 Contact Her Majesty’s Passport Office if you need help.

 Contact us as soon as possible if you need an emergency travel document.

-A list of English speaking lawyers who may be able to help you with official transactions in Solomon Islands.
+Use our list of English speaking lawyers, who may be able to help you with official transactions in Solomon Islands.
 Please note that inclusion in this list does not constitute official endorsement by the British High Commission or the UK government.

 How else we can help

 In addition to the services listed above we can also:

 provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital